GeorgiosEtsias/Kmeans-Clustering-NLP-RestaurantOrders/README.md

 Libraries: numpy, pyplot, pandas, sklearn, nltk

+## The dataset

+A dataset including 16.500 food orders,  from 100 different pizza shops,  during June – November 2019, was analysed.
+The orders were categorized aprropiertly and conclusions were derived on the most popular products and their price distribution.

 ## Machine learning approach

 The given problem was solved by using multiple iterations of the ‘Bag of Words’ model alongside K-means clustering.
 The FinalResult.csv file, incudes the original dataset, plus two new columns, Predicted Product Category and Predicted Product Name.